Snowcone-Cola/Cola-s-Rocketry-Pack/README.md

-# Cola's Advanced Rocketry
+Cola's Advanced Rocketry v0.1.0-a+dev

-To enable dev items for debugging, please visit scripts/devitems.zs
+To enable dev items for debugging, please visit scripts/devitems.zs or install the developer release from github.